 Dr. Jennifer DeEll

-Dr. Jennifer DeEll is the Fresh Market Quality Program Lead with the Ministry of Agriculture, Food and Rural Affairs (OMAFRA), located in Simcoe.
-She is currently studying the use of anti-ethylene technologies to retard fruit ripening and control physiological disorders during storage, investigating methods to improve handling and storage of fresh fruits and vegetables, and developing optimum postharvest practices for new apple and pear cultivars.
+Dr. DeEll is the Fresh Market Quality Specialist - Hort Cropswith the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA), located in Simcoe.
+She is currently: 1) studying the effects of anti-ethylene technologies on apple fruit ripening and physiological disorders during storage; 2) developing optimum postharvest practices for new apple and pear cultivars, as well as to reduce mealiness and chilling injury in peaches, and; 3) investigating methods to improve handling and storage of fresh fruits and vegetables.
 She was one of the first to receive the Agri-Food Innovation Award from the Government of Ontario for previous work on fresh-cut apple slices.
-Dr. DeEll has published over 70 scientific papers, as well as review articles, book chapters, and books, on these topics and other subjects pertaining to postharvest physiology and the quality of fresh fruits and vegetables.
-She is on the editorial board for the international scientific journal Postharvest Biology and Technology.
+Dr. DeEll has published over 80 scientific papers, as well as review articles, book chapters and full books, on subjects pertaining to postharvest physiology and the quality of fresh fruits and vegetables.
+She is also on the editorial board for the international scientific journal Postharvest Biology and Technology.

 Dr. Melanie Filotas